-Chicken Madeira – tender chicken breasts in a rich peppery Madeira sauce with mushrooms and served over mashed potatoes.
+Chicken Madeira – Have a beautiful dinner made of tender chicken breasts in a rich peppery sauce with mushrooms served over mashed potatoes in under an hour.

 Since nobody really drinks much at my house, I have to cook or bake with all the alcohol we have.
 Even though we don’t drink much, I love to buy alcohol simply because I love the bottles.
 I know that’s probably the silliest reason you’ve ever heard, heck it’s the silliest reason I’ve ever heard, but it’s true.
 So here I am stuck with lots of wine and fancy alcohol bottles and nobody to really drink it all.

 To be honest though, I will drink if I go out with friends for dinner, that’s about the only time I’d say I go wild with drinking, and by wild I mean about 2 or 3 drinks max.
 On occasion I enjoy drinking white wine, I’m not much of a red wine drinker.
 But I do love to cook with red wine, I just love the richness it gives to a dish.
 Just like this Madeira wine I used for this chicken here.
 Madeira wine, if you’re not familiar with it, is a fortified Portuguese wine made in the Madeira Islands.
 I used a dry Madeira wine here so if you don’t have it or can’t find it, you can use any dry red wine such as a Cabernet Sauvignon or a Pinot Noir.